In the News

 Black, Hispanic and Asian American lawmakers said Tuesday that their constituents are particularly vulnerable to losing their right to vote if Congress doesn't pass legislation to restore a key provision of the federal Voting Rights Act that was tossed out two years ago by the U.S. Supreme Court.

 American Banker recently published a column defending payday loans.
 The author, Ronald Mann, takes issue with those who say borrowers are "forced" to take out another loan, arguing that this word is too strong.
+"Forced" is not too strong a word.

 Many items on the agenda this fall are perennial issues because Congress has not been able to find enough common ground on long-term solutions.
 From the Highway Trust Fund to the Debt Ceiling, Congress has dodged many of the tough decisions with short-term patches.